 A couple of years ago I was travelling through Spain with my sister and we came across a little hole in the wall restaurant that served these amazing looking sandwiches.
 I remember walking by and peering into the window, my face was probably pressed up against it wishing I could just take one bite.
 I felt like that sad kid left outside looking in on everyone else having fun without me, but then it appeared, like a sign from the gods…

 Something about seeing those words on a menu that just gets me excited.
-It’s the little things in life people.
+It’s the little things in life.

-In the midst of all my excitement and joy I was so jazzed about my sandwich that when it came my turn to order I forget to mention that I would need the gluten free option.
-So there I am, pretty much euphoric enjoying my tasty chicken sandwich chewing on my first bite, taking it all in and my sister looks to me and says “don’t you think its odd that in a place that offers both regular and GF bread that everyone would be eating GF???”
+In the midst of all my excitement and joy I was so jazzed about my sandwich that when it came my turn to order I forget to mention that I would need the gluten free option and just blurted out my sandwich preference.
+So there I am, pretty much euphoric enjoying my tasty chicken sandwich chewing on my very first bite, taking it all in and my sister looks to me and says “don’t you think its odd that in a place that offers both regular and GF bread that everyone would be eating GF???”

-GF bread has a VERY distinct look, it’s like when you play the game one of these things just doesn’t belong here, but everyone at this restaurant seemed to be eating the same looking bread.
+For all you normal bread eaters, GF bread has a VERY distinct look, it’s like when you play the game one of these things just doesn’t belong here, but everyone at this restaurant seemed to be eating the same looking bread as me.
 So what did I do you ask?
 I immediately opened my mouth and just let the chewed up sandwich fall onto the table, not one of my finer moments but a girls gotta do what a girls gotta do.

-I then calmly walked back up to the counter and ordered a second sandwich, I think I told the waitress I was gluten free like 15 times, but i’m pretty sure she didn’t care because all she was thinking was ummmmm didn’t you just order and eat a sandwich fatty fat fat.
+I then calmly walked back up to the counter and ordered a second sandwich, I think I told the waitress I was gluten free 15 times, but i’m pretty sure she didn’t care because all she was thinking was ummmmm didn’t you just order and eat a sandwich five seconds ago?
+Fatty fat fat.

 Roasted Vegetable Sandwich with Hummus and a Balsamic Reduction